janodev/table-stretchedRotation/README.md

 ![Normal rotation](https://raw.github.com/j4n0/table-stretchedRotation/master/pages/normal-rotation.gif)

-If you animate a view that implements drawRect:, it redraws itself for its new contentSize at the beginning of the animation.
+If you animate a view that implements `drawRect:`, it redraws itself for its new `contentSize` at the beginning of the animation.
-In this case, it results in a sudden change before the animation starts.
+This is the reason the text changes suddenly before the animation starts.

-This is a rotation with a stretching effect:
+Here is the fixed version:

 ![Stretched rotation](https://raw.github.com/j4n0/table-stretchedRotation/master/pages/stretched-rotation.gif)

-The difference is that the text is not so jumpy because only this red area is stretching:
+The code is rendering the model tree to an UIImage before the animation starts.
+Then it stretches only the red area shown in this image:

 ![Snapshot rotation](https://raw.github.com/j4n0/table-stretchedRotation/master/pages/snapshot-rotation.png)

 This is all hard to see unless you pay attention or click Toggle Slow Animations in the simulator.
+For more explanations see WWDC 2012 Session 240.